m7mdrahil/m7mdrahil/README.md

 - 👋 Hi, I’m Mohammad Rahil.
-I currently study at University of New Brunswick in their
-- M.Eng. in Electrical and Computer Engineering program.
+I currently study at University of New Brunswick's M.Eng. in Electrical and Computer Engineering program.
+I have completed my Bachelors in ELectronics Engineering at University of Bahrain.
-- 👀 I’m interested in embedded systems, Python, machine learning, C++, iot, data.
+- 👀 I’m interested in embedded systems, Python, machine learning, C++, IoT and data science.
 - 🌱 I’m currently learning PCB design, C++, Python among other things.
 - 💞️ I’m looking to collaborate on any of my aforementioned interests
 - 📫 You can reach me by my email - mohammed.rahil.1997@gmail.com